 There will be one midterm examination held outside of lecture time.
 If a student has an academic conflict with the scheduled midterm time, the student must notify his or her RI the source of that conflict by email at least one week prior to the exam date.
 Please contact your R.I. in case of a health or family emergency.
-There is only one makeup exam offered for the midterm.
+There is only one makeup exam offered for the midterm, and only students who have a valid reason to miss the midterm are qualified to take the make-up.

-- Midterm Exam: Wed Oct 16 6-7:30PM
+• Midterm Exam: Wed Oct 15 6-7:30PM

-- Midterm Makeup Exam: Tue.
-Oct 22 6-7:30PM

-- Tests Micro portion.
+- Midterm Makeup Exam: Tue Oct 21 6-7:30PM - Tests Micro portion.
 90 minutes.
 No books, notes, calculators, formula sheets.